 Since pretty much everyone has access to social media platforms, it’s probably the most attainable way of making a name for yourself.
 Having said that, it’s not necessarily the quickest or easiest way.

-London-based fashion influencer, Kavita Donkersley aka shewearsfashion, is a great example of what can be done when you put in the time, effort and, most importantly, passion.
+London-based fashion influencer Kavita Donkersley, AKA shewearsfashion, is a great example of what can be done when you put in the time, effort and, most importantly, passion.

-Now, 24-years-old, she started her fashion blog when she was only 16 and, in an interview with BOE magazine, revealed that it was a way to keep busy in a particularly challenging time in her life.
+She started her fashion blog when she was only 16 and, in an interview with BOE magazine, revealed that it was a way to keep busy in a particularly challenging time in her life.
 “I’d just moved school, had no friends and felt a little lonely!
 I just started to get into fashion and realised there was this whole world where you could connect to other people online who were also a little obsessed with how everyday girls wear their clothes, and so I decided to join in,” she says.

 By just sticking to her love for fashion and posting about it online, she has become a permanent fixture on top UK influencer lists across the web.